-Dog bite solicitors win compensation for victim’s psychological injuries
+Dog bite solicitors win compensation for the psychological injuries of the mother of a child who was attacked

 Specialist dog bite solicitor James McNally has recovered compensation for a South Devon mother who witnessed a horrific dog attack on her young daughter while at the local park.